Summer of Sport: We want to give a shout out to the sports that you play, to the grassroot and the uni teams that you play for week in week out.

 - Intended to insult and humiliate the other person.

 - Even after they have asked someone to stop, it continues.

 Conflict V Bullying.

-In university and/or your workplace, there will be times when conflict takes place between you and another, you need to understand the difference between a conflict and an example of bullying.
+In university and/or your workplace.
+There will be times when conflict takes place between you and another.
+You need to be able to understand the difference between a conflict and an example of bullying.